Wednesday, June 15, 2011

-Periodization is one of the most effective ways to prevent overtraining syndrome- the point where the athlete experiences physiological maladaptions and chronic decreases in performance.
-Prevent overtraining by planning workouts for an entire year worth by breaking it into macrocycles, mesocycles and microcycles or 12 weeks, 4 weeks and 7 days of training, respectively.
-Within each cycle, load is progressively increased to challenge the body and then decreased shortly to allow for recovery.
+Periodization is one of the most effective ways to prevent overtraining syndrome- the point where physiological maladaptions can occur for months to years.
+A periodized program will typically organize workouts into macrocycles, mesocycles and microcycles; 12 week, 4 week and 7 days blocks, respectively.
+Within each cycle, overload is progressively increased, then decreased to allow for recovery.

 • 50% Preparation